jpoehnelt/may-4th/README.md

 **[Live Demo: yoda.jpoehnelt.dev](https://yoda.jpoehnelt.dev)**

-Kaminoan is an autonomous ML research project that trains a tiny 525K parameter encoder-decoder transformer to translate English to Yoda's Object-Subject-Verb (OSV) syntax.
+An autonomous ML research project that trains a tiny 525K parameter encoder-decoder transformer to translate English to Yoda's Object-Subject-Verb (OSV) syntax.
 The resulting model is exported to ONNX and runs entirely client-side in the browser using a Svelte & Astro frontend.

 ## 🚀 Architecture & Stack